 Now imagine yourself as a maintenance engineer, who wants to check the status of your asset pool.

-Using a software, such as ThingWorx Navigate by PTC for example, you launch a role-based maintenance application.
+Using software, such as ThingWorx Navigate by PTC for example, you launch a role-based maintenance application.
 All of a sudden you see a complete list of your assets with real-time performance stats and relevant alerts or notifications.
 You also have a complete list of all your outstanding maintenance work orders.

 From here, you have the ability to drill into any of your assets, but you start with the quality station.
 You immediately see the key characteristics of the station.
 You see that speed vibration and temperature are all operating within their specified range.
 You could also see notifications of any warnings, malfunctions, or potential future problems.